The Mining CFSG: Learn best practices in mining geostatistics| Training course

 – 5D geostatistics for geotechnical variables

-This 5-week program can be extended by 1 or 2 additional weeks if attendees’ Personal Project requires it.
+This 5-week program can be extended by 1 or 2 additional weeks if attendees’ Professional Project requires it.

 Most training days are split into two parts: